Around the Sun (audio drama)

 Around the Sun: An Episodic Audio Drama is a scripted podcast series.
 Each anthology episode pairs two characters in a short scene that addresses a specific social issue.
 Production began during the COVID-19 pandemic in the United States.

 Production

 Around the Sun is written and produced by Brad Forenza.
-The first season was co-produced by Suzanne Ordas Curry and Brian Dashew, and launched via the Broadway Podcast Network in October 2021.
-An audio-video episode was also produced as part of the season.
-In September, 2022, Forenza and Adassa announced on NPR Illinois that a second season would premiere that autumn.
+The first season was co-produced by Suzanne Ordas Curry and Brian Dashew and launched via the Broadway Podcast Network in October 2021.
+In September 2022, Forenza and Adassa announced on NPR Illinois that a second season would premiere that autumn.

 Season 1 (2021-22)

-Season 1 premiered on October 21, 2021 via the Broadway Podcast Network, with episodes taking place throughout New York City.
+Season 1: Urban Dwellers premiered on October 21, 2021, via the Broadway Podcast Network, with episodes taking place throughout New York City.
+A special video version of Episode 8: "The Museum," starring Forenza and Vincent Pastore, was produced as an addendum to the season.

 Season 2 (2022-23)

-Season 2 premiered on October 26, 2022 via the Broadway Podcast Network.
+Season 2: Desert People premiered on October 26, 2022, via the Broadway Podcast Network.
 The season featured a new cast, with episodes unfolding in and around the American Southwest.
+Episodes 6 and 10 starred three-time Oscar nominee Piper Laurie in her last credited roles.

+Season 3 (2023-24)

+Season 3: Pinecones premiered on October 18, 2023, via the Broadway Podcast Network.
+The Season 3 announcement was confirmed by cast member Jai Rodriguez on WPIX television.
+The season features a mostly new cast with two performers (Forenza and Clemmons) returning to the project in new roles.
+The final episode includes an original song written by series creator Brad Forenza and interpreted by François Clemmons.

+In a first for the series, Pinecones follows a single story arc, with each episode offering a different conversation between varying members of an extended family (along with members of their local community).
+The narrative takes place in an undisclosed mountain town in the American Northeast during the winter holiday season.
+It makes literal and thematic references to Frank Capra’s It’s a Wonderful Life.

+Season 4 (2024)

+In 2024, a series epilogue (Artists Within) was announced via a documentary-style profile of its voice actors.
+All three epilogue cast members identify as writer-performers and/or theater-makers and all have been recognized by the Drama Desk Awards.
+Epilogue episodes are set amidst the constellations, addressing the expanses of the universe.

+Reception

+Since its initial debut, Around the Sun has become an award-winning drama, receiving both international film festival and internet entertainment honors.
+These include: